YOUR FACELIFT PRIMER

 - Avoid clothing that needs to be placed over your head

-Dr. Rizk and his medical staff will explain when you can resume daily activities, such as washing and drying your hair, bathing and showering, wearing makeup, exercising, flying, and other routine activities.
+Dr. Rizk and his medical staff will explain when you can resume daily activities, such as washing and drying your hair, bathing, and showering, wearing makeup, exercising, flying, and other routine activities.

-You will probably need see your facial plastic surgeon the day after your facelift.
+You will probably need to see your facial plastic surgeon the day after your facelift.
 Dr. Rizk will likely remove any dressings and check that your incisions are healing well.
 Your incisions will crust as they begin to heal.
-In most cases, you can shower and wash your hair in a day or two with mild shampoo to gently remove the crusts.
+In most cases, you can shower and wash your hair in a day or two with a mild shampoo to gently remove the crusts.
 His nurse will remove your stitches and staples at about a week after surgery.

 You should rest at home during the initial recovery period.
 Avoid direct sun exposure for 6-8 weeks or until your scars are no longer pink.
 While the length of recovery varies, it is best not to plan any important social engagements until about four weeks after surgery, although many patients can get out and be seen in as little as two weeks.
 Due to the techniques Dr. Rizk uses for his facelift patients, recovery is generally uneventful and patients can get back to normal activities quickly.

 By redraping and repositioning loose skin and tissues, a well-executed facelift can give your face and neck a more youthful appearance for years to come.
 As you age, your facial skin may begin to sag and droop again, but the results of the surgery will help to keep you looking more youthful for longer.